 In addition, our physicians work collaboratively with endocrinologists and endocrine surgeons to provide radioactive treatment of thyroid cancer and benign thyroid conditions.
 We also offer radioactive therapies to treat prostate cancer, lymphoma, and neuroendocrine tumors.

-The Division of Nuclear Medicine offers a one-year fully accredited ACGME fellowship program in Nuclear Radiology.
-In addition, residents in the diagnostic radiology program rotate through the Division as part of their radiology training.
-For more information about the Nuclear Radiology fellowship, please visit the Nuclear Radiology Fellowship page.
+The Division of Nuclear Medicine offers a one-year, fully accredited ACGME fellowship program in nuclear radiology.
+In addition, residents in the diagnostic radiology program rotate through the division as part of their radiology training.
+Visit the Nuclear Radiology Fellowship page for more information.